History of the Bosnia and Herzegovina national football team: Football under Yugoslav colors

-Origins
+Early years of Bosnia-Herzegovina

 Shortly after Bosnia and Herzegovina's independence from Yugoslavia, at the outbreak of Bosnian War, a selection of Bosnia and Herzegovina players under the name "Bosnia-Herzegovina Humanitarian Stars" took part in humanitarian friendly matches away from home versus K.R.C.
 Genk and 1.
 FC Kaiserslautern during March 1993.
 Blaž Slišković was the captain of this Bosnia and Herzegovina national side.
 A few months later, Bosnia and Herzegovina football team (players assembled mainly from then FK Sarajevo) under manager Fuad Muzurović played their first match against another national team, and it took place in Tehran against Iran.
 Bosnia and Herzegovina won 3–1.
 However the result was never registered as Bosnia and Herzegovina was not yet a member of FIFA.

 "Congratulations on your victory.
 This is your way of fighting.
 This is the best way to present your young state to the world."

 — — Akbar Hashemi Rafsanjani, former President of Iran on Bosnia and Herzegovina 3–1 friendly win over Iran on June 06, 1993.

 During the same period, on 22 July 1995, Bosnia and Herzegovina national team played another humanitarian match against Fortuna Düsseldorf, largely thanks to Aleksandar Ristić (Düsseldorf coach at the time) and Enver Marić (Düsseldorf goalkeeper coach) who were the most responsible for bringing the team to Germany at the time.
 Haris Škoro scored a brace for Bosnia and Herzegovina at the game which finished 2–2.

 The team's first FIFA recognized friendly match, coming just nine days after the Dayton Peace Agreement brought an end to the Bosnian War, was played in Tirana against Albania on 30 November 1995.
 Then still a Republic of Bosnia and Herzegovina (as Dayton Agreement was formally signed on 14 December 1995 starting modern-day state of Bosnia and Herzegovina), the team was granted provisional FIFA membership to play this football game which Bosnia and Herzegovina lost 2–0.
 The team played in the shirts bought in neighbouring country's sports shops hours before the flight.
 The starting eleven playing under head coach Fuad Muzurović at that friendly contest were: Ismir Pintol, Vedin Musić, Ibrahim Duro, Muhamed Konjić, Senad Begić, Nedžad Fazlagić, Esmir Džafić, Enes Demirović, Husref Musemić, Asim Hrnjić, and Almir Turković.

 Bosnia and Herzegovina national football team was not eligible to take part in FIFA World Cup 1994 qualifiers as the country only became a member of FIFA in July 1996.
 UEFA affiliation came in 1998 in Dublin and again the country missed out on taking part in UEFA Euro 1996 qualifiers.
 In doing so Bosnia and Herzegovina became the only nation in the world in the modern times to first become a member of the World football organisation FIFA followed by becoming member of its continental organisation, UEFA.
 The national team's first international victory as a FIFA member came against 1994 FIFA World Cup runners-up Italy on 6 November 1996.
 The former Yugoslav country was ranked 170, while Italy were fifth at the time (a gap of 165 spots).